 - Take out tennis ball sized lumps of mixture and squeeze and press together really well in your hands making ball shapes.

-- Place on a baking sheet and press down the tops with the palm of your hand to flatten into burger shapes.
-I made mine about 1 inch thick but you can make yours the thickness you prefer.
+- Place on a baking sheet and press down the tops with the palm of your hand to flatten into burger shapes about 1 inch thick.

-- Heat a fry pan over a medium heat.
+- Heat a frying pan over a medium heat.
 You an use some oil if you like but if you have a non stick pan you don't need to.

 - Cook each burger until a golden crust forms then flip and cook again until a crust forms on the other side.
 If your burgers are quite thin then cook them for 5 - 6 minutes in the pan.
 If they are thicker like mine, once you have a nice crust on each side put them on a tray and finish them off in the oven on 350°F for 20 - 25 minutes.
 Because of the thickness it its hard to cook them all the way through in the fry pan.

-- If you prefer you can omit the fry pan step and just bake them in the oven for 30 mins but they really are better if you get that nice crust to develop first.
+- If you prefer you can omit the fry pan step and just bake them in the oven on 350°F (175°C) for 30 mins.

 For the sauce